greg-raven/Uncommon-Sense/_posts/2016-04-24-the-problem-with-politics.md

 ---
-title: 'The problem with politics'
+title: "The problem with politics"
 layout: post
 categories:
 - politics